os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 ---
 #### Trap context processing during system calls

-3. After OS completes the system call services, it needs to restore the Trap context of the interrupted application program, and let the application program continue to execute through the ``sret`` instruction.
+3. After OS completes system call services, it needs to restore the Trap context of the interrupted application, and let the application continue execution through the ``sret`` instruction.
 ![bg right:40% 100%](figs/kernel-stack.png)
 ---

 #### Switch from user stack to kernel stack
 **sscratch CSR:** An important transit register

-When the privilege level is switched, we need to save the Trap context on the kernel stack, so we need a register to temporarily store the kernel stack address, and use it as the base address pointer to save the contents of the Trap context.
+When the privilege is switched, we need to save the Trap context on the kernel stack, so we need a register to temporarily store the kernel stack address, and use it as the base address pointer to save the contents of the Trap context.

 But all general-purpose registers cannot be used as base address pointers, because they all need to be saved.
 Overwritting them will affect the execution of subsequent application control flow.